 The incorporation of nanomaterials in asphalt binders has shown promising results in enhancing rutting and fatigue resistance.

-The Multiple Stress Creep Recovery (MSCR) test the Linear Amplitude Sweep (LAS) test, essential for evaluating these properties, indicate that Nano modified asphalts exhibit superior performance compared to traditional binders.
+The Multiple Stress Creep Recovery (MSCR) test and the Linear Amplitude Sweep (LAS) test, essential for evaluating these properties, indicate that Nano-modified asphalts exhibit superior performance compared to traditional binders.

-including graphene oxide, silica nanoparticles, carbon nanotubes (CNTS), and nano clays Bitumen is better able to redistribute heat and re-bond at the molecular level when cracks form because of these nano materials that increases the thermal conductivity, mechanical strength, and viscoelastic qualities.
+including graphene oxide, silica nanoparticles, carbon nanotubes (CNTS), and nano clays.
+Bitumen is better able to redistribute heat and re-bond at the molecular level when cracks form because of these nano materials that increase the thermal conductivity, mechanical strength, and viscoelastic qualities.

 This improvement makes it easier for bitumen to heal naturally and seal voids and cracks more successfully, prolonging the life of asphalt surfaces and lowering maintenance expenses.